X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 5) Call `blink_enable`, which makes sure the character under the cursor returns to the correct glyph and color.

 **Notes:**
-* If you want to move the blinking cursor while keeping blink enabled, it is advised that you disable the blink first, relocate it, then re-enable the blinking.
+* If you wish to use BSOUT (CHROUT) or PLOT With an active blinking cursor, it is necessary that you disable the blink first, do the BSOUT or PLOT call, then re-enable the blinking.

 ---